 Emotional stress can also increase levels of the chemicals of inflammation.
 It's unknown whether stress by itself can contribute to the development of diabetes, though.

 Does inflammation cause diabetes?
-It's not as simple as that.
-All researchers know for sure is that inflammation is somehow involved in the development of type 2 diabetes.
+It's not as simple as that, however, researchers know for sure that inflammation is somehow involved in the development of type 2 diabetes.